Last updated 31 October 2022

 In any event, an operator may refuse to accept an offer if the scheme operator believes that the unit is not suitable for the prospective resident (s 69 Retirement Villages Act).

-It is not uncommon for not-for-profit or church-based operators to include in their residence agreements a provision which states that they will pay out the resident’s entitlements after a certain period even if the unit has not been sold.
-A careful reading of the residence agreement will tell if this is the case.
+It is not uncommon for not-for-profit or church-based operators to include in their residence contracts a provision which states that they will pay out the resident’s entitlements after a certain period even if the unit has not been sold.
+A careful reading of the residence contract will tell if this is the case.

 Monies payable on termination or resale of the unit

-When a resident has terminated the residence agreement and the unit has been resold, the resident will normally be required to pay an exit fee to the operator from the sale proceeds (s 15 Retirement Villages Act).
-The method used to calculate the fee must be set out in the Public Information Document (PID) and the residence agreement.
+When a resident has terminated the residence contract and the unit has been resold, the resident will normally be required to pay an exit fee to the operator from the sale proceeds (s 15 Retirement Villages Act).
+The method used to calculate the fee must be set out in the Village Comparison Document (VCD) and the residence contract.

-The exit fee (which used to be called a deferred management fee) is typically calculated as a percentage of either the ingoing contribution originally paid by the resident or the ingoing contribution that a new resident pays with the percentage increasing with the length of time that the resident has resided in the unit.
+The exit fee is typically calculated as a percentage of either the ingoing contribution originally paid by the resident or the ingoing contribution that a new resident pays with the percentage increasing with the length of time that the resident has resided in the unit.